muhmiauwau/ST-SuperObjective/README.md

 - Manual task check via the Extras menu
 - Parent tasks auto-complete when all children are done

+### Task Role Configuration

+- **Task Role Selection**: Choose how tasks are injected into the prompt (Assistant, User, or System messages)
+- Works with both chat completion and text completion APIs

+### Task Duration Feature

+- **Task Duration**: Set a minimum number of messages before a task can auto-complete
+- Visual feedback shows progress toward duration requirement (yellow means duration is in progress, green means duration has elapsed)
+- Manual task completion remains available regardless of duration setting

 ### Recently Completed Tasks

 - Maintains a configurable list of recently completed tasks
 - Automatically adds tasks when marked complete
 - Control how many completed tasks are included in the prompt
-- View completed tasks in a dedicated popup
+- View completed tasks in a dedicated popup with enhanced UI
 - Purge tasks when no longer needed
 - Enable/disable including completed tasks in the prompt